curious-odd-man/RgxGen/README.md

 #### Which values are used in non-matching generation

-Whenever non-matching result is requested, with either `new RgxGen(".").generateNotMatching()` method or with pattern, like `"[^a-z]"` - there is a choice in generator which are characters that do not match mentioned characters.
+Whenever non-matching result is requested, with either `RgxGen.parse(".").generateNotMatching()` method or with pattern, like `"[^a-z]"` - there is a choice in generator which are characters that do not match mentioned characters.
 For example - for `"[^a-z]"` - any unicode character except the ones in a range `a-z` would be ok.
 Though that would include non-printable, all kinds of blank characters and all the different wierd unicode characters.
 I expect that this